fghaas/presentation-template/README.md

 - I always write my slides in Markdown, and make heavy use of speaker notes through the `reveal.js` notes plugin.

-For more information, see my OSCON 2014 presentation:
+For more information, watch my OSCON 2014 presentation:

 [![Thumbnail of OSCON 2014 presentation video on YouTube](images/OSCON2014-thumbnail.png)](https://youtu.be/4gfsEcD9b94)

+Of course, the slides for that talk use this same approach, so [they are hosted here on GitHub Pages](http://fghaas.github.io/oscon2014-presentationtoolbox/), and you can also examine [the source code for them](https://github.com/fghaas/oscon2014-presentationtoolbox).

 ## How to use